danilo-delbusso/pr-review-labeller/README.md

 This action updates the labels of a PR after a review has been added.

-It currently supports three labels:
+It currently supports four labels:

 - One Approval label
 - Two Approvals label
 - Changes Requested label
+- Updated PR Label

 These labels have to exist in the repository already.